 The country is known by travelers as the friendliest people on earth, yet I was overwhelmed by their friendliness!
 Wherever I went someone tried to help me out, if it was in perfect English, sign language and smiles, or Google Translate and laughter.
 It also turned out to be one of the easiest and most comfortable countries to travel as a solo female traveler.

 But Iran is so much more than its people.
 The country has a unique cultural heritage and some of the most incredible mosques I’ve ever seen.
 You can safely say that Iran has some of the most captivating landmarks in Asia!

 The small remote mountain village of Abyaneh is also worth visiting.
 It is actually one of the oldest villages in Iran, and the villagers still wear traditional clothes, speak the original language and continue with the old customs.

 As the icing on the cake, Iran’s natural scene is from another world!
 The country is home to the highest mountain in the Middle East, Mt.
 Damavand (5610 m), but has several peaks above the 4000-meter limit so there are unlimited hiking opportunities for the outdoors enthusiast.

-Further, there are multiple deserts, rainforest, salt lakes, waterfalls, islands, national parks, and unique wildlife to explore.
+Further, there are multiple deserts, rainforests, salt lakes, waterfalls, islands, national parks, and unique wildlife to explore.
 Iran is a huge country that deserves plenty of time to tour.

-You can read more about reasons to travel to Iran here.
+You can read more about the reasons to travel to Iran here.